jdeglenholmes/NYC-Cab-Engine/README.md

 ```

 ### 🧠 Developer Story: Engineering for Scale
-Transitioning this project from a Jupyter Notebook to a modular system allowed me to solve several "Production-Grade" engineering challenges.
+For this project, I transitioned away from a Jupyter Notebook toward a modular system which allowed me to solve production-grade engineering challenges.

 | Feature | The "Prototype" (Analyst)  | The "Production"(Engineer) | Skill Demonstrated |
 | :--- | :--- | :--- | :--- |